aws/eks-anywhere/docs/content/en/docs/reference/security/_index.md

 ### VMWare OVAs

 Only download OVAs for cluster nodes from official sources, and do not allow untrusted users or processes to modify the templates used by EKS Anywhere for provisioning nodes.

+### Benchmark tests for cluster hardening

+EKS Anywhere creates clusters with server hardening configurations out of the box, via the use of security flags and opinionated default templates.
+You can verify the security posture of your EKS Anywhere cluster by using a tool called [`kube-bench`](https://github.com/aquasecurity/kube-bench), that checks whether Kubernetes is deployed securely.

+`kube-bench` runs checks documented in the [CIS Benchmark for Kubernetes](https://www.cisecurity.org/benchmark/kubernetes/), such as, pod specification file permissions, disabling insecure arguments, and so on.

+Refer to the [EKS Anywhwere CIS Self-Assessment Guide]({{< relref "./kube-bench.md" >}}) for more information on how to evaluate the security configurations of your EKS Anywhere cluster.